microsoft/presidio/docs/deploy.md

 ### Prerequisites

 1. A Kubernetes 1.9+ cluster with [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) enabled.
-If you are suing [AKS](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) it is enabled by default.
+If you are using [AKS](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) it is enabled by default.

    - Note the pod's resources requirements (CPU and memory) and plan the cluster accordingly.